jordan-begian/learnin-notebook/NoteBook/Notes/TypeScript/TypeScriptForJavaCsharpProgrammers.md

 ### If New to JavaScript

-It's reccomended to learn **a little bit** of JavaScript without types first to understand it's runtime behaviors.
+It's recommended to learn **a little bit** of JavaScript without types first to understand its runtime behaviors.

 TypeScript uses the same runtime as JavaScript, so it's good to not limit to **only** TypeScript-specific resources.

 ## Rethinking the Class

-Java/C# approach to classes is mainly code orginization, and a container for all data and behavior at runtime.
+Java/C# approach to classes is mainly code organization, and a container for all data and behavior at runtime.

 With TypeScript functionality and data doesn't always need to be forced into a class.

 ### Free Functions and Data

 With JavaScript functions can live anywhere and data can be passed around without a pre-defined [`class`](https://www.w3schools.com/java/java_classes.asp) or [`struct`](https://www.w3schools.com/c/c_structs.php).
-"Free" funcitons tend to be preferred model for JavaScript.
+"Free" functions tend to be the preferred model for JavaScript.

 ### Static Classes